openfaas/workshop/lab3.md

 On the line `image: ` make sure the name is prefixed with your Docker Hub account.
 For Alex Ellis this is `image: alexellis2/hello-openfaas`.
 Update this for your name every time you create a new function.

+> Tip: You can also use the `--prefix` flag when creating a new function to include your username: `faas-cli new --lang python hello-openfaas --prefix="<your-docker-username-here>"`

 Here is the contents of the `handler.py` file:

 ```python